Belfast East (UK Parliament constituency): History

 Robinson continued to hold the seat but the Alliance Party continued to poll well, and in 1987 John Alderdice polled 32.1% – the highest ever for Alliance in a Westminster election before 2010.
 However, their vote declined until 2010 and in 2005 they finished a distant third.

 In the 2001 general election, Alliance proposed a pro-Good Friday Agreement pact with the Ulster Unionist Party in the hopes of getting UUP support in Belfast East.
 The UUP did not agree and so both parties stood.
-Robinson was re-elected with 42.5%, with the UUP, Alliance and Progressive Unionist Party carving up the pro-Agreement pro-union vote between them, but it is doubtful that an unopposed Alliance candidate could have consolidated all of that vote to beat Robinson.
+Robinson was re-elected with 42.5%, with the UUP, Alliance and Progressive Unionist Party carving up the pro-Agreement pro-union vote between them.

 In 2009 and 2010, Robinson became mired in a number of political scandals.
-In the 2010 general election, however, the Alliance Party candidate and sitting Lord Mayor of Belfast Naomi Long defeated Robinson, in a shock result, more than tripling the Alliance vote and giving the Alliance their first ever seat in Westminster.
+In the 2010 general election, the Alliance Party candidate and sitting Lord Mayor of Belfast Naomi Long defeated Robinson, more than tripling the Alliance vote and giving the Alliance their first seat in Westminster since 1974.
 Predictably, this was also the seat in which the Alliance gained the highest vote share, at 37.2%, more than double their best efforts elsewhere.

 Of the 18 seats in the region, East Belfast has the highest percentage of Methodists.
 The 2019 winning vote share was the fourth-largest of the region, but just short of an absolute majority.